CENSORED

 Katenay point out that sacred land is being violated while many Navajos

-haul propane tanks in the backs of their trucks for fuel to cook with.
+in the backs of their trucks for fuel to cook with.

-“What would the Christians do if their Holy Lands were dotted with
+“What would the Christians do if their Holy Lands were dotted

 natural gas pumping stations and strands of pipelines crisscrossed